Trish Yeung

 “MS has certainly changed the way that I look at life and how I live now.
 I think I live a more open and transparent life.
 I've definitely become more vocal in my needs and prioritizing self-care.”

-“My Rules” means knowing that your MS Journey is valid and true.
+“‘Living by my rules’ means knowing that your MS journey is valid and true.
 It also means that you set your own rules based on your experience.
 You are strong for doing what you need to do to cope with your MS. No one can say otherwise.”

 Trish's advice to people in the MS community is to talk more about their experiences and reach out for support.
 “There's always going to be someone out there who will understand and relate to your journey.
 No matter how unique your MS experience is, there is a community out there for you.”